Facility and Efficiency Improvements Concerning Water Conservation for a Healthy School Environment

 EPA and Federal Partners

 - Water Topics by EPA includes information about drinking water, ground water, stormwater, wastewater, watershed and more.

 - EPA's Model K-12 School Environmental Health Program provides guidance for schools and school districts that are beginning to develop, or are strengthening, a school environmental health program, including the key steps for implementing a program and practical actions that schools can take to address a wide range of environmental issues.

 - The Stormwater Program of EPA provides technical and regulatory information for municipal separate storm sewer systems and construction or industrial activities.
 The website also links to general stormwater topics and tools.

-- How to Conserve Water and Use It Effectively by EPA explores a number of water use efficiency practices for both engineers who build and maintain water systems and for individuals who use water.
+- Water and Energy Efficiency at Utilities and in the Home by EPA explores a number of water use efficiency practices for both engineers who build and maintain water systems and for individuals who use water.
 The practices have been evaluated by many researchers and there is a growing body of literature that presents the results of many studies related to water use efficiency.

 - Water Conservation in Schools: Resource List by the National Clearinghouse for Educational Facilities offers an annotated list of links, books and journal articles on water efficiency, water recycling and plumbing issues in school buildings and grounds.